DallanQ/brass_birmingham_1/Manual.md

 1. Any unflipped Iron Works (owned by any player); it does not have to be the closest.
 If you need more than 1 iron, you can consume each iron from a different Iron Works.
 Consuming iron in this way is free.

 2. If there are no unflipped Iron Works, you can purchase iron from the Iron Market, starting at the cheapest price.
 If the Iron Market is empty, you can still purchase iron for £6 / Iron cube.

+> The iron cubes look like golden-colored cubes.

 Consumed iron cubes are placed back into the General Supply.